 - 1. Completed student registrations and Kick-Off Webinar \$1000 - 2.
 Design and Specification Midway Review \$1000 - 3.
-Final Presentation \$1000
+Inclusion of Regenerative Braking Circuit in Final Presentation \$1000

 Teams that participate for the first time receive a \$1,500 stipend for the Kick-off Webinar, only.
 All stipends are restricted for use by current and future team participants for supplies and activities directly related to the NFPA Fluid Power Vehicle Challenge.
 The Final Presentation stipend payment may be combined with any prize awards issued to the university at the Final Competition.